Making a Connected LED

 Adding this one line makes the function ledControl available as “led” on the Particle cloud.

-Compiling and sending to the Particle Argon.
+Compiling and sending to the Particle Photon.

 Press the Lightning bolt on the top left of the window.